Anas-KhanWP/youtube-summarizer/README.md

 Features:

-* Paste a YouTube URL
+* Paste a YouTube Playlist URL
-* Choose language and summary type
+* Choose Save Path
-* Generate + copy or save summary
+* Generate + And Save Summary in Excel

 ---